smartcontractkit/documentation/docs/Node Operators/best-practices-aws.md

 To check the status of your Chainlink node container, use the `docker ps` command.

-## Recovering or Upgrading your Chainlink node container
+## Recovering or Upgrading your Chainlink Node Container

 Tag versions for Chainlink node releases are available in the [Chainlink docker hub](https://hub.docker.com/r/smartcontract/chainlink/tags)